Smaedd/OW_DeveloperConsole/README.md

 To open the console, press the `~` key ingame.

+To try out the console with some premade commands, download the [Console Cheats](https://github.com/Smaedd/OW_ConsoleCheats) mod.

 ### Using the console in your mod

 To use the console in your mod, copy `DeveloperConsole/ConsoleUtil.cs` to your mod, and run: